Achievable logoAchievable logo

 Paired passage type

-Of the four passages you read, one of the passages will be a paired passage.
-A paired passage is a single passage that has been split into two smaller passages.
+Of the four passages you read, one will be a paired passage.
+A paired passage is a single passage split into two shorter passages.

 Sample ACT reading practice test

-If you look closely at the passage, you’ll see two different headings before each passage begins.
-These headings will always have the title “Passage A” and “Passage B” respectively.
+If you look closely, you’ll see two headings before the text begins.
+These headings are always labeled “Passage A” and “Passage B.”

 Sample ACT reading practice test